ComScore

 Total: 87/100

-For a pie crust with organic ingredients, we recommend Wholly Wholesome’s organic traditional pie dough in the freezer section.
-The roll-out crusts call for thawing at room temperature for a few hours before using, and though we found the dough slightly delicate, it was otherwise smooth sailing.
+For a pie crust with organic ingredients, try Wholly Wholesome’s organic traditional pie dough in the freezer section.
+The roll-out crusts call for thawing at room temperature for a few hours before using, and though the dough was slightly delicate, it was otherwise smooth sailing.
 One downside, though, was that the dough was already too thin to roll out further but didn’t leave enough overhang to make more than a fork crimp.
 The texture was slightly more crumbly than flaky, but it was tender and pleasantly toasty (albeit a little bland).
-When we checked the ingredients, we saw organic palm fruit shortening was the fat, which explains the lack of butter flavor and slightly short texture.
+When we checked the ingredients, we saw organic palm fruit shortening was the fat, which explains the lack of butter flavor and slightly crumbly texture.

 The Best Store-Bought Gravy for Turkey, Mashed Potatoes and Everything in Between